Topological entanglement entropy meets holographic entropy inequalities

 Now, we can proceed with the calculation for the $S_{\text{topo}}$ in the geometry proposed in Ref.~\cite{preskill-kitaev-tee} with three regions $A$, $B$ and $C$.
 One can probe the TEE ($S_{\text{topo}}$) by computing the multi-information (we will give a standard definition later), $S_{\text{topo}}=-I(A:B:C)\equiv-\mathcal{I}_{3}=-2S_{3}+\frac{3}{2}S_{4}=\log \mathcal{D}$~\cite{preskill-kitaev-tee}.
 Hence, TEE only depends on the total quantum dimension.
 We would like to generalize the calculation for a disk with an arbitrary number of subregions.
 We begin by considering a disk with $5-$subregions and we will calculate $\mathcal{I}_{5}\equiv -I(A:B:C:D:E)$.
 Heuristically, one can verify $\mathcal{I}_{5}$ also successfully probes the TEE by plugging Eq.~\eqref{eq:Stopo_def1} into the formula for $\mathcal{I}_{5}$ and observing that all the boundary terms cancels exactly.
 On a physical ground we expect that we get the same $S_{\text{topo}}$ as we obtained in the case with $3-$subregions by computing $\mathcal{I}_{3}$.
 This is because the underlying topology is unchanged and increasing the number of subregions should not affect the TEE.

 However, we would like to do a TQFT calculation to show that the we obtain the same TEE in the case of $5-$subregions.
 Let us begin by labeling the $5-$subregions as $A$, $B$, $C$, $D$ and $E$.
 We will now point out a subtle issue while probing the TEE using $\mathcal{I}_{5}$.
-The expression for $\mathcal{I}_{5}$ involves VN entropy of two types of regions, which we call contagious (e.g. AB) and non-contagious regions (e.g. AC).
-Contagious regions share a boundary while non-contagious regions have no boundary in common.
-In the case where we have $3-$subregions, there is no possibility of non-contagious regions and hence both $S_{AB}$ and $S_{AC}$ were identified with $\mathcal{S}_{4}$.
+The expression for $\mathcal{I}_{5}$ involves VN entropy of two types of regions, which we call contiguous (e.g. AB) and non-contiguous regions (e.g. AC). contiguous regions share a boundary while non-contiguous regions have no boundary in common.
+In the case where we have $3-$subregions, there is no possibility of non-contiguous regions and hence both $S_{AB}$ and $S_{AC}$ were identified with $\mathcal{S}_{4}$.